dekk-app/seed/README.md

 * Enable the presentation of ideas of all kinds
 * Contributions receive the same level of acknowledgement
-* Apply a model prevents being abused
+* Apply a model that prevents being abused

 # LICENSES